fcnoronha/introduction-to-machine-learning/README.md

-# introduction-to-machine-learning
+# MAC0460 - Introduction to machine learning

-Tasks of the discipline MAC0460 - Introduction to machine learning
+- Tasks of the discipline MAC0460 - Introduction to machine learning
+- Book used **Abu-Mostafa, Learning from data: a short course**